 Being a small town, Sedalia does not have a public transit system used by locals to get to and from work.

-The per capita income in Sedalia in 2010 was $56,140, which is wealthy relative to Colorado and the nation.
-This equates to an annual income of $224,560 for a family of four.
-However, Sedalia contains both very wealthy and poor people as well.
+The per capita income in Sedalia in 2018 was $76,205, which is wealthy relative to Colorado and the nation.
+This equates to an annual income of $304,820 for a family of four.

 The people who call Sedalia home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sedalia residents report their race to be White.
-Important ancestries of people in Sedalia include German, Polish, Hungarian, and Danish.
+Important ancestries of people in Sedalia include German, English, Yugoslavian, Other West Indian, and West Indian.

 The most common language spoken in Sedalia is English.
-Other important languages spoken here include African languages and Hebrew.
+Other important languages spoken here include Italian and Polish.